Roblox/creator-docs/content/en-us/tutorials/core/building/create-an-environment-with-terrain.md

 ## Shape the Island

 If you keep the island in its current shape, players would have a difficult time navigating without falling off the island.
 Using the Terrain Editor's **Flatten** tool, you can click and drag on the sphere to evenly level the terrain on a fixed plane, and provide players a relatively flat surface as they start your experience.
-While this shape initially looks unnatural, you can also use the Terrain Editor's **Sculpt** tool around the edges of the island to ensure it looks organic and realisic.
+While this shape initially looks unnatural, you can also use the Terrain Editor's **Sculpt** tool around the edges of the island to ensure it looks organic and realistic.

 To shape the island: